CanciuCostin/crypt12-decrypt/README.md

 * AES GCM mode encryption using 128 bit block size and 16 bytes IV (nonce)

-* key file must be 158 byte long
+* key file must be 158 byte long (only last 32bytes represent the key)

 ![Key](key.png?raw=true "Key")

 * crypt12 file includes 57 byte header and 20 byte trailer which needs to be removed

 ![crypt12file](crypt12file.png?raw=true "crypt12 file")

 * the resulted plain bytes need to be decompressed in order to obtain the final SQLite .db file